Suburban Lawns: Singles and EPs

 Suburban Lawns was reissued in 2021 on Superior Viaduct Records to critical acclaim.

 Influence and legacy

 The band influenced bands that followed them such as The Minutemen.
-However their influence can still be found up to the present day, with Maximum Rocknroll magazine citing Suburban Lawns, along with DEVO as being a major influence on "this millennium's reboot of oddball new wave".
+However, their influence can still be found up to the present day, with Maximum Rocknroll magazine citing Suburban Lawns, along with Devo as being a major influence on "this millennium's reboot of oddball new wave".

 Priests' Katie Alice Greer wrote of her love for the band in Making Waves #4 fanzine in 2016.

-Frank Zappa cited "Gidget Goes To Hell" as one of his favorite punk records.
+Frank Zappa cited "Gidget Goes to Hell" as one of his favorite punk records.

 Photographs of Suburban Lawns are in the Victor Sedillo archive at the Charles E. Young Research Library at UCLA.

+On October 17, 2025, The Dead Milkmen released a cover version of the song "Janitor", which was published to YouTube and Bandcamp.